gdalba/essencias/content/en/poetry/desencontrodeverao.md

 And you,  do you feel sorry for me?<br>
 I do.
 I feel terribly sorry for you.<br>

-I hope the bile of life slowly spoils,<br>
+And I hope the bile of life slowly spoils,<br>
 and that the body I inhabit withers with it.<br>
 And that no one ever pities me again.<br>
 And that I never again pity anyone.<br>